-A therapist who specializes in depression can help you navigate and manage depression.
-Therapy sessions offer a chance to talk about how you’re feeling, uncover the causes of your shifts in mood and access strategies for managing depression’s symptoms.
+A specialized therapist can help you navigate and manage depression.
+Therapy sessions offer a chance to talk about how you’re feeling, uncover the causes of your shifts in mood and access strategies for managing symptoms.
 Gaining a better understanding of yourself not only helps you understand and overcome depression symptoms, it’s an empowering process in and of itself.

 How Do I Talk to My Therapist About Depression?

 Finding a therapist you feel comfortable with, and cultivating that relationship, makes a big difference in treatment.